silinm12/cyber-phishing-review/README.md

 ## Main Results

-The trained models are compared using a held-out test dataset.
+The trained models are evaluated on a held-out test dataset to estimate their ability to generalize to previously unseen websites.

 The notebook includes: